Guy's Hospital

-Guy's Hospital is an NHS hospital in the borough of Southwark in central London.
+Guy's Hospital is an NHS hospital founded by philanthropist Thomas Guy in 1721, located in the borough of Southwark in central London.
 It is part of Guy's and St Thomas' NHS Foundation Trust and one of the institutions that comprise the King's Health Partners, an academic health science centre.

-It is a large teaching hospital and is, with St Thomas' Hospital and King's College Hospital, the location of King's College London GKT School of Medical Education.
+It is the large teaching hospital of GKT School of Medical Education.

 The hospital's Tower Wing (originally known as Guy's Tower) was, when built in 1974, the tallest hospital building in the world, standing at 148.65 m with 34 floors.
 The tower was overtaken as the world's tallest healthcare-related building by The Belaire in New York City in 1988.
-As of June 2019, the Tower Wing, which remains one of the tallest buildings in London, is the world's fifth-tallest hospital building.
+As of June 2019, the Tower Wing, which remains one of the tallest buildings in London, is the world's sixth-tallest hospital building.

 History

 The hospital dates from 1721, when it was founded by philanthropist Thomas Guy, who had made a fortune as a printer of Bibles and greatly increased it by speculating in the South Sea Bubble.
 It was originally established as a hospital to treat "incurables" discharged from St Thomas' Hospital.
-Guy had been a Governor and benefactor of St Thomas' and his fellow Governors supported his intention by granting the south-side of St Thomas' Street for a peppercorn rent for 999 years.
+Guy had been a governor and benefactor of St Thomas' and his fellow governors supported his intention by granting the south-side of St Thomas Street for a peppercorn rent for 999 years.
 Following his death in 1724, Thomas Guy was entombed at the hospital's chapel (also dating from the 18th century), in a tomb featuring a marble sculpture by John Bacon.

 The original buildings formed a courtyard facing St Thomas Street, comprising the hall on the east side and the chapel, Matron's House and Surgeon's House on the west side.
 The original main buildings were built by the King's Master Mason, John Deval, in 1739.

 A bequest of £180,000 by William Hunt in 1829, one of the largest charitable bequests in England in historic terms, allowed for a further hundred beds to be accommodated.
 Hunt's name was given to the southern expansion of the hospital buildings which took place in 1850.
 Two inner quadrangles were divided by a cloister which was later restyled and dedicated to the hospital's members who fell in the First World War.
 The east side comprised the care wards and the "counting house" with the governors' Burfoot Court Room.
 The north-side quadrangle is dominated by a statue of Lord Nuffield (1877–1963) who was the chairman of governors for many years and also a major benefactor.